itpao25/DisableChatLoginTest/README.md

   nessun-permesso: Nessun permesso!
   reload-completo: Hai effettuato il reload con successo!
 ```
-Only for test (My firts project on github) and Fun.
+Only for test (My first project on github) and Fun.
 This is a maven project.